Super-Resolution on Rotationally Scanned Photoacoustic Microscopy Images Incorporating Scanning Prior: Related Work

 \subsection{Undersampled PAM Image Reconstruction}

-PAM image reconstruction plays a crucial role in recovering fully-sampled images from undersampled ones.
-Traditional interpolation algorithms such as Bicubic and Bilinear interpolation estimate the amplitudes of unsampled points based on their neighbors, which tends to induce distortions.
+The task of PAM image reconstruction is to enhance the quality of PAM images from undersampled ones.
+Traditional interpolation algorithms such as Bicubic and Bilinear interpolation estimate the amplitudes of unsampled points based on their neighbors, which tend to induce distortions.
 Alternatively, DL-based methods have shown strong representation learning capabilities for undersampled PAM images' reconstruction.
-For example, a fully dense U-net is applied to reconstruct undersampled PAM images of mouse brains' vasculature at different downsampled rates \cite{dispirito2020reconstructing}.
+For example, the Fully Dense U-net is applied to reconstruct undersampled PAM images of mouse brains' vasculature at different downsampled rates \cite{dispirito2020reconstructing}.
 Zhou \emph{et al.} \cite{zhou2021photoacoustic} use a residual network for optical-resolution PAM (OR-PAM) images' SR. Seong \emph{et al.} \cite{seong2023three} for the first time propose a modified SRResNet architecture to reconstruct 3D PAM data.
-Different from the aforementioned methods that train on paired fully-sampled and synthetic LR images, Vu \emph{et al.} \cite{vu2021deep} make use of the characteristic that recovery of the noise is slower than that of the content and high-resolution PAM images are obtained by stopping training at a suitable iteration step.
+Different from the aforementioned methods that train on paired fully-sampled and synthetic LR images, Vu \emph{et al.} \cite{vu2021deep} make use of the characteristic that recovery of the noise is slower than that of the content and HR PAM images are obtained by stopping training at a suitable iteration step.
 Considering the scarcity of training samples, Ma \emph{et al.} \cite{ma2024dove} utilize hand-drawn doodles to simulate blood vessel structures and employ a diffusion model to synthesize a large amount of diverse data for SR training.

-Existing works mentioned above primarily concentrate on reconstructing undersampled PAM images obtained through traditional raster scanning.
-In contrast, our proposed method is the first to address the super-resolution of high-speed PAM images acquired by rotational scanning.
-In addition, our approach effectively solves the displacements caused by the rapid scanning process.